 Hassayampa Freeway - from Interstate 10 north to Wickenburg west of the Phoenix metropolitan area.
 According to the Las Vegas Sun, "The Hassayampa Freeway is just lines on a piece of paper so far a planning document for the towns along the corridor to use in their development agreements for the master-planned communities that have permission to build there" (Maricopa Association of Governments).1

-U.S. 93 Expressway, Wickenburg to Interstate 40 - upgrade and four-laning of U.S. 93 from Wickenburg to Interstate 40; expansion includes the twinning of the Burro Creek Arch Bridge to four lanes and a bypass of Wikieup.
+U.S. 93 Expressway, Wickenburg to Interstate 40 - upgrade and four-laning of U.S. 93 from Wickenburg to I-40; expansion includes the twinning of the Burro Creek Arch Bridge to four lanes and a bypass of Wikieup.
 This effort began in 1998 and continues today.1

 Interstate 40 Overlap to Kingman - a new freeway to freeway connection to U.S. 93 north would have to be built to link with the expressway en route to Hoover Dam.

 U.S. 93 Expressway, Interstate 40 to Hoover Dam - upgrade and four-laning of U.S. 93 from Interstate 40 to Hoover Dam.
-Portions near Arizona 68 are already up to Interstate standards.
-This effort began in 1998 and continues today.1
+With efforts starting in 1998, portions near Arizona 68 are already up to Interstate standards.1

-Hoover Dam Bypass (Mike O'Callaghan-Pat Tillman Memorial Bridge) - freeway bypass south of Hoover Dam over the Colorado River between Arizona and Nevada near Boulder City.
-The bridge was under construction in January 2005 and was completed October 19, 2010.
+- Hoover Dam Bypass (Mike O'Callaghan-Pat Tillman Memorial Bridge) - freeway bypass south of Hoover Dam over the Colorado River between Arizona and Nevada near Boulder City.
+The bridge was under construction in January 2005 and was completed in October 2010.

 Boulder City Bypass - Phase 1 (through Railroad Pass to U.S. 95) and Phase 2 (U.S. 95 to Hoover Dam Bypass).
-Phase 1 has an estimated completion in late 2017 or early 20183 while Phase 2 remains unfunded and is delayed until 2025 or until alternate funding can be identified.2 The project is expected to top $600 million.3
+Phase 1 will be completed in January 2018.
+Lack of funding initially delayed Phase 2 until 20252, but work was underway in spring 2015, and continues through June 2018.
+The overall bypass project was initially estimated to cost over $600 million.3

-As local leaders and businesses learned of the various freeway proposals and realized the absence of a freeway connection between Phoenix and Las Vegas, the Interstate 11 idea was born.1 This route is part of the larger CANAMEX trade corridor, which is also High Priority Corridor 26.
+As various freeway proposals took shape across the region, local leaders and businesses realized the absence of complete freeway connection between Phoenix and Las Vegas.
+Efforts coalesced into a new Interstate highway corridor, which ultimately became Interstate 11.1 This route is also part of High Priority Corridor 26, the larger CANAMEX trade corridor.

 Governors Jan Brewer of Arizona, Brian Sandoval of Nevada and Rep. Steven Horsford from Nevada gathered to unveil a sign at the Hoover Dam Bypass proclaiming the route as part of the Future Interstate 11 Corridor on March 21, 2014.
-The Interstate corridor remains in the planning phase, with the 290-mile route thought to cost anywhere between $4 billion and $10 billion to build.4
+The 290-mile route was thought to cost anywhere between $4 billion and $10 billion to build.4